Peru

 Poland

-Poland is a key player in the European dairy industry, with significant milk production, extensive processing capabilities, and active participation in global trade.
-Despite recent financial challenges from reduced global demand, particularly from China, the country maintains a strong presence in the international market.
+Poland is a significant player in the European dairy industry, with a robust milk production and processing sector.
+Despite facing financial challenges from reduced global demand, Poland remains a key exporter of dairy products worldwide.

 Portugal